 A coring drill is heavy-duty machine that can drill through metal, concrete, block and stone.
 Handheld machines can drill holes for running electrical conduit and plumbing pipes through walls and floors.
 Low noise and relatively dust free drilling makes it the ideal choice for coring needs.
 Core drills come with a base and some of them are handheld for portability with both gas and electric options.
 Many major brands such as Milwaukee, Hilti, Dewalt, and Makita, Black and Decker manufacture some of the best drilling equipment for industrial projects for dry core drilling concrete.

 Core drills are used when needing to core a hole in concrete slab after a pour or during a renovation.
 Drilling smaller holes in reinforced concrete, tile, masonry, or natural stone?
-Use a portable or hand held core drills or coring drills for concrete.
+Use a portable or hand held machine for concrete.
 For larger jobs consider a gas-powered or hydraulic coring drills that can be either bolted to the floor or used with a vacuum base to hold the core driller to the ground or on a wall.
-Coring drills is the perfect solution for coring holes between 2-20” diameters in concrete.
+They are the perfect solution for coring holes between 2-20” diameters in concrete.

 Highly accurate drill holes in comparison to drill holes created by other methods.